- Keith Crowley, Director of Educational Partnerships, Ext. 147

 Sydney Kahl: Outdoor Classroom Educator

-Sydney grew up in Plymouth, New Hampshire and graduated from St. Lawrence University in upstate New York in May, 2018 with a degree in Environmental Studies, and minors in Creative Writing and Outdoor Studies.
-At St. Lawrence she studied in an off-the-grid yurt village for a semester in the Adirondacks and spent her Junior Spring hiking around the Southern Alps of New Zealand.
+Sydney grew up in Plymouth, New Hampshire and graduated from St. Lawrence University in upstate New York in May, 2018 with an degree in Environmental Studies, and minors in Creative Writing and Outdoor Studies.
+At St. Lawrence she studied in an off-the-grid yurt village for a semester in the Adirondacks, and spent her Junior Spring hiking around the Southern Alps of New Zealand.
 After graduating she spent the summer working for the Utah Department of Natural Resources as an Aquatic Invasive Species technician on Lake Powell, and then came back east to work at Lakes of the Clouds Hut on Mt.
 Washington for the Appalachian Mountain Club.
 This past winter she served an AmeriCorps term as a member of the Lakes Region Conservation Corps based at Squam Lakes Association in central New Hampshire.

 Taylor Jackson: Outdoor Classroom Educator